New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 Measurable outcomes, ongoing

-Whether you're on month-to-month Advisory or a full Retainer, every engagement reports against the roadmap.
-What improved, what stalled, where the next opportunity lives.
+Whether you're on Advisory or Embedded, every engagement reports against the roadmap — what moved, what stalled, what's next.

 Graham Hardy